Benjamin-Knecht/Captstone/README.md

 It is a thick application written in java using JSwing and the Lightweight Java Library (lwjgl).

 ## How to use
-Download the project, unzip, and run the EXE located in the StandaloneApplication Folder.
+Download the project, unzip, and in the dist folder run the Capstone jar.

+YOU WILL NEED JDK INSTALLED ON YOUR COMPUTER IN ORDER TO RUN IT: https://www.oracle.com/java/technologies/downloads/

+(developed on JDK 14, so 14 or higher will work.)

 ## Features
 Three different waveforms that can be changed into 4 presets: Sine, Square, Saw and Triangle.